tshepang/blog-movies/content/movies/Avatar (2009).rst

 -  I liked this `short analysis`_ of the movie.
--  One commenter `correctly noted`_ stylistic similarities to the much-deplored Jar Jar Binks of Star Trek fame.
+-  One commenter `correctly noted`_ stylistic similarities to the much-deplored Jar Jar Binks of Star Wars fame.
 -  I also enjoyed a `disapproving review`_ by a famous inventor and futurist, Ray Kurzweil.